Search

 Entering students who attended Chinese high schools where English is normally not the medium of instruction will typically be assigned to the English for Academic Purposes (EAP) track.
 The written and oral English skills of EAP track applicants will be assessed during the application process, and applicants will need to demonstrate strong written and oral English skills in order to be admitted to Duke Kunshan University.

 In cases where students assigned to the EAP track feel they should be assigned to another track, they may make a request in writing to the Director of the Language and Culture Center.
 Standardized test scores such as TOEFL, IELTS, SAT, and ACT can be included as supporting evidence in the request.
 However, the key question is whether or not students have had substantial training in academic English, especially training in writing papers in English, and so the request should provide evidence of such training.
-(Passing scores on tests such as TOEFL and IELTS are not, in and of themselves, sufficient evidence of adequate academic English skills such as the ability to write course papers in English, give effective presentations in English, and so forth.)
+Passing scores on tests such as TOEFL and IELTS are not, in and of themselves, sufficient evidence of adequate academic English skills such as the ability to write course papers in English, give effective presentations in English, and so forth.

 Entering International students who attended high schools where English was the medium of instruction will normally be assigned to the Chinese as a Second Language (CSL) track.
 During orientation at Duke Kunshan University, the Chinese skills of CSL track students will be assessed through a placement process that includes an interview, and they will be assigned to appropriate Chinese courses based on the results.
 In cases where students assigned to the CSL track feel they should be assigned to another track, they may make a request in writing to the Director of the Language and Culture Center.

-CSL-track students who are placed above CHIN 402 normally satisfy their language requirement by taking eight credits of advanced Chinese course electives above the CHIN 402 level.
+CSL track students who are placed above CHIN 402 normally satisfy their language requirement by taking eight credits of advanced Chinese course electives above the CHIN 402 level.

-• Advanced Chinese courses covering areas where there is still room for improvement (e.g. Classical Chinese);
+• Advanced Chinese courses covering areas where there is still room for improvement (e.g., Classical Chinese);

-• Additional languages (e.g. French, Japanese);
+• Additional languages (e.g., French, Japanese);

-• Advanced written and oral communication (WOC)
+• Advanced written and oral communication (WOC) courses.

 Other Placement Tests